zshi719/2025-Data-24100/class_notes/09_static_analysis.md

 - In the case of the Dockerfile and `EXPOSE` it was most likely a port issue that the was trying to be fixed.
 The `EXPOSE` was added, it did nothing, but was never removed.

-- Another example of this is that I saw a number of students had `?=` in their makefile rather than `=`.
-The first of these commands `?=` does something different (and not what we want) than a simple assignment operator.
+- Another example of this is that I saw a number of students had `?=` in their Makefile rather than `=`.
+The first of these commands, `?=`, does something different (and not what we want) than a simple assignment operator.

 | Grading Note |
 | --- |